Azure/Industrial-IoT/docs/opc-publisher/readme.md

 You can let servers connect to OPC Publisher using the OPC UA reverse connect mode.
 This allows an OPC UA server to connect to OPC Publisher located in a higher layer network instead of opening up inbound ports to let OPC Publisher connect to it.
 Consequently only an outbound port needs to be opened in the lower layer network.
 You can find more information in [OPC UA standard Part 6](https://reference.opcfoundation.org/v104/Core/docs/Part6/7.1.3/).

 Reverse connect mode can be enabled per endpoint.
 This can be done using the `UseReverseConnect` property inside the published nodes configuration entry.
-An OPC Publisher-wide default for the case the property is missing can be configured using the `--urc` command line option.
+An OPC Publisher-wide default for the case the property is missing can be configured using the `--urc` [command line options](./commandline.md).

 Reverse connect is only supported for the opc.tcp scheme of endpoint urls.
 Reverse connecting other transports is not supported.
 If OPC Publisher cannot find a Url candidate with the opc.tcp scheme to use when reverse connecting it will try to establish a regular connection to any of the other candidate endpoints instead (see [ConnectionModel](./definitions.md#connectionmodel) for more information).

-OPC Publisher will listen for reverse connect requests on port 4840, unless a different port is configured through the `--rcp` command line option.
+OPC Publisher will listen for reverse connect requests on port 4840, unless a different port is configured through the `--rcp` [command line options](./commandline.md).
 You must open the port on the OPC Publisher docker container for external OPC UA servers to be able to access it.
 This must be done in the IoT Edge deployment manifest's create options.
 Add a port binding entry for port 4840 (or otherwise chosen port) container port and the host port you want to open (e.g., 4840):

 ```json
     "createOptions": "{\"User\":\"root\",\"HostConfig\":{\"PortBindings\":{\"4840/tcp\":[{\"HostPort\":\"4840\"}],  ...